Instructions on how to rehydrate your dehydrated starter

 Day 1:

-Add 10g of dehydrated starter to a mason jar (I like using one around 500ml or a cleaned pasta sauce jar.) and pour in 30g of water.
 Stir with a wooden spoon and let it sit for 10 minutes, or until the starter fully dissolves.

-Mix in 20g of flour using your wooden spoon.
 Leave the jar uncovered at room temperature until the next day.

-If the mixture feels too thick, add a small amount of water to reach a batter-like consistency.
+Note: If the mixture feels too thick, add a small amount of water to reach a batter-like consistency.
+Within 6–8 hours, you’ll likely see signs of activity—bubbles and some rising, depending on room temperature.

 Day 2: